0ct0b3r92/esx_247/README.md

 # Install:
 - drop esx_247 folder into your [esx] group folder
-- drop other two folders into your /resources folder
-- add start esx_247 | start 247mped | start 247delivery to your server.cfg
+- add start esx_247 to your server.cfg
 - import /esx_247/esx_247.sql into your database

 ----------------------------------